ANSWERED ON THIS PAGE:

 Following submission of your KGMP certification application, your manufacturing site will likely undergo inspection by a qualified third party auditor and/or the MFDS depending on your device’s classification:

-- Sites for Class II devices are subject to third-party audits only; however the MFDS may request to be present
+- Sites for Class II devices are subject to third-party audits only.

 - Sites for Class III and IV devices are subject to a combined audit by a third-party reviewer and the MFDS